SiliconLabs/matter_extension/slc/sample-app/air-quality-sensor-app/siwx917/README_WiFi.md

 ## Provision and Control

-You can provision and control the Matter device using the python controller, chip-tool (standalone or pre-built), Android, iOS app or the mattertool utility from the Matter Hub package provided by Silicon Labs.
-The pre-built chip-tool instance ships with the Matter Hub image.
-More information on using the Matter Hub can be found in the online Matter documentation here: [Silicon Labs Matter Documentation](https://docs.silabs.com/matter/2.3.2/matter-thread/raspi-img)
+You can provision and control the Matter device using the python controller, Chip tool standalone, Android, iOS app or the Matter Hub provided by Silicon Labs.
+More information on using the Matter Hub can be found in the online Matter documentation here: [Silicon Labs Matter Documentation](https://docs.silabs.com/matter/2.3.0/matter-thread/raspi-img)

+The pre-built chip-tool instance ships with the Matter Hub image which is available from Silicon Labs here: [Silicon Labs Matter Hub](https://www.silabs.com/documents/public/software/SilabsMatterPi_2.3.0-1.3-extension.zip)

 More information on using the chip-tool directly can be found here: [CHIPTool](https://github.com/project-chip/connectedhomeip/blob/master/examples/chip-tool/README.md)